Bisratasaye12/weather_app/README.md

 - **OpenWeather**: For the weather API.
 - **Flutter**: For the amazing framework.

+Feel free to customize any sections to better fit your project!

 ## Screenshots

-4. **Add License**: Ensure the `LICENSE` file is included in the repository.

-Feel free to customize any sections to better fit your project!